dandelionmood/mastodon2memos/README.md

 # Mastodon2Memos

-A Python script that looks for Mastodon toots & captures them in a "Memos" instance as public memos.
+A Python script that reads your "public" Mastodon toots & captures them in a Memos instance as "public" memos.

-See https://www.usememos.com/ for more on that tool.
+Memos is a privacy-first, lightweight note-taking solution that allows you to effortlessly capture and share your ideas.
+See [Memos](https://www.usememos.com/) for more.

 ## Installation